 Post-Pandemic Dentistry: Bruxism, Tooth Wear, and Communication

-The etiology of bruxism—both clenching and grinding—has been debated for decades.
-For much of the last 50 years, many dentists were taught that bruxism occurred because of a patient's occlusion not being correct—and that if the occlusion was corrected, the bruxism would stop.
+The etiology of bruxism — both clenching and grinding — has been debated for decades.
+For much of the past 50 years, many dentists were taught that bruxism occurred because of a patient’s occlusion not being correct, and that if the occlusion was corrected, the bruxism would stop.

-The vast amount of research published over the last century does not substantiate those beliefs1.
-Instead, it appears that bruxism can occur due to multiple different etiologies, including sleep apnea2,3, airway issues not involving an apneic event4, medication induced bruxism5, and stress related incidents6,7.
+The vast amount of research published over the past century does not substantiate those beliefs.1 Instead, it appears that bruxism can occur due to multiple different etiologies, including sleep apnea,2,3 airway issues not involving an apneic event,4 medication-induced bruxism,5 and stress-related incidents.6,7

-In fact, there is research done where students' salivary cortisol levels were measured prior to being given a stressful math equation to solve, then measured immediately after the stress test, and measured again 10 minutes later.
+In fact, there is research done where students’ salivary cortisol levels were measured before being given a stressful math equation to solve, then measured immediately after the stress test, and measured again 10 minutes later.

 The importance of early bruxism diagnosis and treatment

-In both our Facially Generated Treatment Planning workshop and the Art of Treatment Planning and Case Acceptance seminar, we teach the co-diagnostic approach to case presentation developed by the late Bob Barkley.
+In both our Treatment Planning With Confidence workshop and the Art of Treatment Planning and Case Acceptance seminar, we teach the co-diagnostic approach to case presentation developed by the late Bob Barkley.
 It is an essential tool to learn when discussing things such as tooth wear in patients who are unaware.
 The steps in co-diagnosis are quite simple.
-Let's look at each of them in-depth here.
+Let’s look at each of them in-depth here.

-Ideally in step two of co-diagnosis, the patient has an emotional response when they realize what having the problem means for the future if no treatment is done.
-The ideal outcome when you are done with step two — and have explained the consequences of doing nothing — is to have the patient ask, “What can be done?”
+Ideally, in Step 2 of co-diagnosis the patient has an emotional response when they realize what having the problem means for the future if no treatment is done.
+The ideal outcome when you’re done with Step 2 — and have explained the consequences of doing nothing — is to have the patient ask, “What can be done?”

-Step three in co-diagnosis is explaining the benefits of treatment.
-This step is not about presenting a treatment plan, it is about explaining how the patient's prognosis will change if they move forward with treatment.
+Step 3 in co-diagnosis is explaining the benefits of treatment.
+This step is not about presenting a treatment plan; it’s about explaining how the patient’s prognosis will change if they move forward with treatment.

 For most wear patients, moving forward with treatment means placing some type of restorations on the worn teeth — the benefit of placing the restorations is that their natural teeth are now protected from any future wear by the restorative material.
 Additional benefits are typically enhanced esthetics as well.

-It is important to note that our treatments can be very successful at protecting the teeth, but it does not mean the patient will stop their bruxing behavior.
-It is possible that the restorations may need some maintenance in the future, but they will have their own healthy teeth underneath.
+It’s important to note that our treatments can be very successful at protecting the teeth, but that doesn’t mean the patient will stop their bruxing behavior.
+It is possible that the restorations may need some maintenance in the future, but the patients will have their own healthy teeth underneath.

-Examples of treatment options may be crown lengthening vs. intrusion to reposition over-erupted anterior teeth (Fig. 6-10).
+Examples of treatment options may be crown lengthening vs. intrusion to reposition overerupted anterior teeth (Figs. 6–10).
 You can explain each — or show the Spear Patient Education videos of each — then discuss with the patient why you believe one may be better for them.

 Direct composite onlays can also be used very predictably on posterior teeth in patients who need their vertical dimension increased.
-Our Worn Dentition workshop takes you through who the patients are that need their vertical changed, which teaches you how to identify the amount of change required.
+Our Worn Dentition workshop takes you through which patients need their vertical changed, which teaches you how to identify the amount of change required.
 You also learn to fabricate direct composite onlays to increase the vertical and how to place them.

 What to do now in your practice